evgeniycn/lunchvote/README.md

 Each restaurant provides new menu each day.

-SoapUI project for tests: LunchVote-soapui-project.xml
+SoapUI project for tests: lunchvote-soapui-project.xml